bulawebops/2023-cfm/week1.md

-how do we help learners comes prepared spiritually? i am not a victim, i am an agent who can ACT, who can go to the Lord to answers and revelation.
+how do we help learners comes prepared spiritually? i am not a victim, i am an agent who can ACT, who can go to the Lord to answers and revelation. in sacrament meeting or classes, someone is struggling to give a talk or teach in a class, we can pray for that individual.
+You can engage that speaker with your own eyes and with a smile and with encouragement.

+how to empower more teachers? teachers role to serve learners. learning designer - design a learner experience. who the learner needs to become. who am I trying to serve? what do they need? what can i be doing to help more people? common thread > best teachers are made from the best students of the scriptures.
+Jesus Christ, there is nobody who learned better than Him.
+Nobody a better disciple.
+Best teacher and leader of all-time.
+So good to master learning.